karthickram286/the-code-less-travelled/src/blog-posts/js-es2020-features.md

 ```

 You can try various operations like **+, -, *, %** with BigInt.
-To display this huge number without the n at the end, you can use the toString() method of BigInt.
+To display this huge number without the **'n'**  at the end, you can use the toString() method of BigInt.

 ```javascript
 let n1 = 457309583495083451280593139688054179641750166536377n;